Project Management

 Pros: designed for scrum and agile, perfect to handle complex projects

-Cons: the interface can be hard to use and to learn, you may need one person just to be in charge of creating, updating and managing the scrum boards
+Cons: the interface can be hard to use and to learn, and you may need one person just to be in charge of creating, updating and managing the scrum boards

 Price: generous free plan for up to 10 users, after that the pricing starts at $7.50 per user